-• Section 5 of this chapter: "Your medical care: how to ask for a coverage decision or make an appeal."

-- Section 6 of this chapter: "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon." - Section 7 of this chapter: "How to ask us to keep covering certain medical services if you think your coverage is ending too soon."
-(Applies to these services only: home health care, skilled nursing facility care and Comprehensive Outpatient Rehabilitation Facility (CORF) services.)
+- Section 5 of this chapter: "Your medical care: How to ask for a coverage decision or make an appeal." - Section 6 of this chapter: "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon." - Section 7 of this chapter: "How to ask us to keep covering certain medical services if you think your coverage is ending too soon."
+(Applies to these services only: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services.)

-If you're not sure which section you should be using, please call Customer Service (phone numbers are printed on the back cover of this booklet).
+If you're not sure which section you should be using, please call Member Services.
+Phone numbers are printed on the back cover of this booklet.
 You can also get help or information from government organizations such as your State Health Insurance Assistance Program.
-(Chapter 2, Section 3 of this booklet has the phone numbers for this program.)
+For contact information, please refer to the state-specific agency listing located in Chapter 11.

-Section 5.
-Your medical care: how to ask for a coverage decision or make an appeal
+SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal

-Have you read Section 4 of this chapter (A guide to "the basics" of coverage decisions and appeals)?
+Have you read Section 4 of this chapter, "A guide to the basics of coverage decisions and appeals?"
 If not, you may want to read it before you start this section.

-This section tells what to do if you have problems getting coverage for medical care, or, if you want us to pay you back for our share of the cost of your care
+Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care

 This section is about your benefits for medical care and services.
-These benefits are described in Chapter 4 of this booklet: Medical Benefits Chart (what is covered and what you pay).
+These are the benefits described in the benefit chart located at the front of this booklet and in Chapter 4 of this booklet, "Medical benefits (what is covered and what you pay)."
 To keep things simple, we generally refer to "medical care coverage" or "medical care" in the rest of this section, instead of repeating "medical care or treatment or services" every time.